 ARMs follow rate indexes and margins

-After the fixed-rate period ends, an ARM’s interest rate moves up and down with another interest rate, called the index.
+After the fixed-rate period ends, the interest rate on an adjustable-rate mortgage moves up and down based on the index it is tied to.
 The index is an interest rate set by market forces and published by a neutral party.
-There are many indexes, and the loan paperwork identifies which index a particular ARM follows.
+There are many indexes, and the loan paperwork identifies which index a particular adjustable-rate mortgage follows.

 To set the ARM rate, the lender takes the index rate and adds an agreed-upon number of percentage points, called the margin.
 The index rate can change, but the margin does not.

 For example, if the index is 1.25 percent and the margin is 3 percentage points, they are added together for an interest rate of 4.25 percent.
-If, a year later, the index is 1.5 percent, then the interest rate will rise to 4.5 percent.
+If, a year later, the index is 1.5 percent, then the interest rate on your loan will rise to 4.5 percent.